visdutt1234/visdutt1234/README.md

 ●
 Developed Cross-Sell, Dealer, Key Specs, variant price list widgets and NCT (New car transition ) Entry points.
 Path (https://www.cardekho.com/ -> model pages (overview, price))

+<p>NCT</p>
+<p>Apr, 2021 – Present</p>
+NCT ( New car transition system ) is a new car transition management system. for end-to-end transparency between buyers from carDekho and Dealers.
+Here my responsibilities are to develop scalable UI using tailwind-css and front-end technology like ReactJs, Javascript, HTML, CSS, and api interrogation.

+<p>Gaadi Store</p>
+<p>Jan, 2020 – Feb, 2021</p>
+Gaadi Store is a web-system for sell, Check Valuation and Book Inspection of your used cars.
+●
+Me and my team developed an end-to-end system for selling a used car using front-end technology ReactJs, Javascript, HTML, CSS, and api interrogation.
+Here my biggest challenge is to find car valuation using car data.
+Path (https://www.gaadi.com/ -> Enter Car no. or select model )

+<p>LMS</p>
+<p>Apr, 2019 – Dec 2020</p>
+LMS is a central lead management system for car leads.
+When a customer visits carDekho site and selects any model and feels information like mobile no, model details, city the all information saved in LMS.
+Here my responsibilities are to develop user-interface using front-end technology like HTML, CSS, JSON, jquery.

+<p>Jansons Carpets</p>
+<p>June, 2019 – Aug 2019</p>
+Jansons Carpets is an informational website about handmade, handnotted carpets.
+Here my responsibilities are to develop user-interface using front-end technology like HTML, CSS, JSON, jquery.
+Path (https://jansonscarpets.com/ )

+<p>Icare-Heal / Icare-Heal Website</p>
+<p>April, 2021 – Setp 2021</p>
+Icare-Heal is a Single and Multi Clinic profile creator, website builder for clinics.
+Here my responsibilities are to develop user-interface using front-end technology like HTML, CSS, Bootstrap, jquery.
+Icare-Heal Admin Paths:- (Calendar, EMR, Meeting-Accept, Patient-meeting-Expand-Details);
+Icare-Heal Website builder: (Select-theme, Website-editor)